-1. Illness (with or without a doctor's note)

-- 2. Medical, Physical Therapy, Mental Health Counseling Appointments with a doctor's/provider's note - 3.
+- 1. Illness (with or without a doctor's note) - 2.
+Medical, Physical Therapy, Mental Health Counseling Appointments with a doctor's/provider's note - 3.
 Legal Appointments with documentation - 4.
-College Visits beyond the 2 exempted days junior and senior year - 5.
-Travel Sports
+College Visits beyond the 2 exempted days junior and senior year with documentation of the visit - 5.
+Travel Sports with documentation from the team/coach